ciaranj/kiwi/Readme.md

 ## Dependencies

-Program dependencies are as follows:
+Command dependencies are as follows:

   * sed
   * awk